michael2012z/BitBible/markdown/KJV/files/Ps.md

 5. I acknowledged my sin unto thee, and mine iniquity have I not hid.
 I said, I will confess my transgressions unto the Lord; and thou forgavest the iniquity of my sin.
 Selah.

-6. For this shall every one that is godly pray unto thee in a time when thou mayest be found: surely in the floods of great waters they shall not come nigh unto him.when…: Heb. of finding
+6. For this shall every one that is godly pray unto thee in a time when thou mayest be found: surely in the floods of great waters they shall not come nigh unto him.

 7. Thou art my hiding place; thou shalt preserve me from trouble; thou shalt compass me about with songs of deliverance.
 Selah.

-8. I will instruct thee and teach thee in the way which thou shalt go: I will guide thee with mine eye.guide…: Heb. counsel thee, mine eye shall be upon thee
+8. I will instruct thee and teach thee in the way which thou shalt go: I will guide thee with mine eye.

 9. Be ye not as the horse, or as the mule, which have no understanding: whose mouth must be held in with bit and bridle, lest they come near unto thee.